Yoga Alliance Registered Prenatal Yoga School (RPYS)

 I really had no idea how big it would become.

-Moving forward eight years - my experience has taught me how much women need the practice of Yoga during this time.
-I now have a thriving business and yoga studio that is not only professionally enriching - but on a personal level it is the most rewarding career I've ever had.
+Moving forward nine years - my experience has taught me how much women need the practice of Yoga during this time.
+After opening two yoga studios, I now have a thriving business that is not only professionally enriching - but on a personal level it is the most rewarding career I've ever had.
 Classes continue to fill, great birth stories keep coming and I see the wonderful growth of friendships that continue to flourish after babies have been born.
 The time has now come for me to share all that I've learnt - from each woman who has shown me something new, from the thousands of classes I've taught and the births I've attended - and now offer it to you in this in-depth Pre & Postnatal Yoga Teacher Training.

 As I have held space and nurtured the pregnant women who have come into my life, my personal commitment to you (if you choose to come on this journey with me) is that I will support and guide you to deepen your knowledge, build your confidence and enhance your unique teaching style - and to also awaken your own personal growth and development."

 FACE TO FACE TRAINING DATES 4th - 7th Apr 2022 23rd - 25th May 2022

 The full cost of the 85 hr training is $1,950